 The dataset includes descriptive characteristics (what, where, when, with whom, and to what end) of activities that are entered by faculty and staff or their representatives.
 It provides a highly relational view of the focus areas addressed, populations served, on- and off-campus collaborators, connections to teaching and research, and location information, among other data points.

-Collaboratory is working with the Civic Learning, Engagement, and Action Data Sharing (CivicLEADS) archive to make a completely de-identified limited open dataset from Collaboratory available to the general public.
+In collaboration with the Civic Learning, Engagement, and Action Data Sharing (CivicLEADS) archive, Collaboratory has made a completely de-identified, limited open dataset available to the general public.

 For scholars and practitioners who wish to access more detailed data from Collaboratory beyond what is openly available, we review individualized requests for data in collaboration with UNC Greensboro’s Institute for Community and Economic Engagement.